Visiting the charming town of Hoi An in Vietnam

 Southern Vietnam: South Vietnam is warm and humid year round.
 Monsoon season, May to October, can bring heavy showers, but they’re usually brief and don’t disrupt travel too much.
 It can sometimes flood, however, in the Mekong Delta region during this time.
 The best time for the Mekong Delta is the dry season, November to April.

-I personally visited all the areas above (except the Mekong Delta) in October and got lucky with great, comfortable weather everywhere.
+I visited in October and got lucky with great, comfortable weather everywhere (north, south, and along the coast).

 Hoi An